standrewsdigital/digital-pattern-library/SETUP.md

 ## Conclusion

 You should now be all configured to start work on the pattern library.
-You should now read [CONTRIBUTING.md](CONTRIBUTING.md) for some general guidelines and principles of development.
+You should now read [CONTRIBUTING.md](CONTRIBUTING.md) and [ADD-PATTERN.md](ADD-PATTERN.md) for some guidelines and principles of development.

 ---